stianlik/bash-workspace/README.md

 Overview
 --------

+bash-workspace makes it easy to navigate the filesystem using context sensitive shortcuts.

-This script implements workspaces for bash.
-The idea is to create one workspace per project (or context), and store a bunch of shortcuts to relevant folders in each workspace.
-In other words, bash-workspace makes it easy to navigate the filesystem using context sensitive folder shortcuts.
+This script implements workspaces for the terminal.
+The idea is to create one workspace per project (or context), and store a bunch of shortcuts to relevant folders in each workspace so that you quickly can jump from place to place.

 Workspaces, including all shortcuts are stored in `~/.workspace/log/<workspace-name>`.
 This let you access your workspaces between sessions (in multiple terminals, etc.).